Network Slicing in 5G Mobile Communication Architecture, Profit Modeling, and Challenges: Network Slicing: Concept and System Architecture

-Network slices are operating on a partially shared infrastructure.
-This infrastructure is consisted of dedicated hardware i.e. network elements in the RAN and shared hardware i.e. Network Functions Virtualization Infrastructure (NFVI) resources.
-Network functions running on shared resources are usually instantiated in a customized manner for each slice, however, this approach cannot be applied to the network functions relying on dedicated hardware.
-Therefore, designing and identification of common functions is one of the key research directions in network slicing.
+Network slices operate on a partially shared infrastructure.
+This infrastructure consists of both dedicated hardware—such as network elements in the RAN—and shared hardware resources, such as those provided by the Network Functions Virtualization Infrastructure (NFVI).
+NFs running on shared resources are typically instantiated in a customized manner for each network slice.
+However, this approach cannot always be applied to NFs that rely on dedicated hardware.
+Therefore, the design and identification of common functions represent important research directions in the context of network slicing in 5G and beyond.

-There are two different concepts and scenarios of using of network slicing in communication networks \cite{7529130}, slicing for the purpose of QoS and Slicing for the purpose of infrastructure sharing.
-Both dimensions of network slicing are described as of following:
+There are two different concepts or scenarios for applying network slicing in 5G communication networks \cite{7529130}: slicing for the purpose of QoS provisioning and slicing for the purpose of infrastructure sharing.
+Both dimensions of network slicing are described as follows: